Is sharing really caring in business travel?

-Sharing economy suppliers can offer characterful accommodation – but are they addressing corporate social responsibility concerns?
+Sharing economy suppliers can offer characterful accommodation – but do they address CSR concerns?

 Travel buyers and procurement departments face daily compliance challenges – fundamentally, to make sure that business travellers are using preferred accommodation suppliers.
 At the same time, platforms that enable private accommodation sharing, such as Airbnb, are increasingly popular.
 So it’s no surprise that travel buyers are asking themselves: should we include ‘sharing economy’ suppliers?
 And how will this affect our efforts to boost compliance?